 The overall strategy is to reduce the time spent by a clinician to evaluate and diagnose a patient with a chronic illness.
 The intent is to bridge the communication gap between patient and doctor, helping patients to more accurately and efficiently convey their symptoms to their treating physician.

-Progress in ME / CFS research will help find answers to PTLDS / chronic / persistent Lyme disease research and vice versa.
+Progress in ME / CFS research will help find answers to PTLDS / chronic / persistent Lyme disease and vice versa because there is more overlap than distinction.
 Many people infected with Borrelia burgdorferi develop ME/CFS-like symptoms.
-Therefore, understanding ME / CFS and PTLDS / chronic / persistent Lyme disease is crucial to improving the lives of millions.
+Therefore, understanding ME / CFS and PTLDS / chronic / persistent Lyme disease is crucial to improving the lives of tens of millions.

 Support Open Medicine Foundation Canada’s quest to find effective treatments and diagnostic tests for the millions of people affected by these devastating diseases!